GPU

 Time-Slicing

-A single physical GPU is shared between Ollama and ComfyUI using NVIDIA GPU time-slicing.
-This is configured via:
+A single physical GPU is shared across multiple workloads (Ollama, ComfyUI, Kubeflow notebooks, training jobs) using NVIDIA GPU time-slicing.
+This is configured inline in the nvidia-device-plugin Helm values:

-Result: the node advertises 2 virtual nvidia.com/gpu resources from 1 physical GPU.
-VRAM is shared (not partitioned), so both workloads compete for the 16 GB pool.
+Result: the node advertises 5 virtual nvidia.com/gpu resources from 1 physical GPU.
+VRAM is shared (not partitioned), so all workloads compete for the 16 GB pool.

 Resource Requests